gnolang/gno/docs/explanation/realms.md

 # Realms

-A realm refers to a specific instance of a smart contract that can be written in Gnolang (Gno programming language).
+A realm refers to a specific instance of a smart contract that can be written in [Gnolang](./gno-language.md).
 The potentials of realms are endless - you can create virtually any application in your mind with built-in composability, transparency, and censorship resistance.
 Here are some ideas of what you can build with realms:

 * Self-custodial financial exchanges (decentralized exchanges).
 * Lending platforms with better rates.